Ali-oss-cell/gan_production/talent_platform/docs/shared_media_api.md

 **POST** `/api/dashboard/share-media/`

 Share media from search results to the gallery.
+Only dashboard admins can share media.

-**Permissions:** Dashboard users and admins only
+**Permissions:** Dashboard admins only

 **Request Body:**
 ```json